25 Famous Shoe Brand Logos: Beyond the Swoosh

 19. Merrell: The Custom Wordmark

-Merrell's logo is a custom wordmark with a unique, slanted “M.” It feels friendly, approachable, and slightly rugged.
+Merrell’s logo is a custom wordmark featuring a unique, slanted “M.” It conveys a friendly, approachable, and slightly rugged aesthetic.
 It’s less aggressive than other outdoor brands, which aligns with their focus on accessible hiking and trail running for everyone.

 - Entrepreneur’s Takeaway: Small customisations to a standard font can make your wordmark unique.
 Changing one letter can be enough to create a memorable and ownable logo.